 - White beans.
 You can use canned beans or cook them from scratch, but you want them tender when you add them to the pasta fagioli soup.
 Cannellini beans, navy beans and great northern beans will all work for this recipe.

-- Herbs: Rosemary and oregano.
-You can use fresh herbs, but they can be too expensive to buy in winter and using dried herbs gives you great flavor as well.
+- Herbs: You can use fresh rosemary and oregano, but they can be too expensive to buy in winter and using dried herbs gives you great flavor as well.
 I also toss in a bay leaf when I cook the beans.
 If you use canned beans, add a bay leaf to the pot along with the other herbs.

 - Canned plum tomatoes.
 The tomatoes are a major flavoring ingredient here so use a good quality canned plum tomato.
 Try and stay away from diced tomatoes and pureed tomatoes, unless that's all you have.